Fighter Jets!

 The Blue Angels were the obvious headliners.
 There was also a solo F-16 flying around as if it were the Ferrari of the skies.
 In between everything there were other pilots flying some older aircraft doing some phenomenal stunts almost making them look like they’d crash.
 A P-51 Mustang also raced a Tesla Cybertruck.
 Guess who won?
 Unfortunately I was behind the tents so I missed the race.

-The sheer ability and skill these pilots displayed today blew me away and I am now FULLY addicted to continuing to get better at photographing aircraft of all types!
+The sheer propensity to control their aircraft and the pure skill these pilots displayed today blew me away and I am now FULLY addicted to continuing to get better at photographing aircraft of all types!
 What an amazing day!
 It was also awesome running into my good buddy Kenny at the show!
 It was his birthday this weekend, so I made sure to photograph him eating his favorite milkshake.
 Enjoy the photos below.

 - Mike